 Working with Students with Visual Impairments

-- Provide reading lists or syllabi in advance to allow time for arrangements to be made, such as the taping or Brailing of texts.
+- Provide reading lists or syllabi in advance to allow time for arrangements to be made, such as etext or Brailling of texts and handouts.

 - Allow the student to use note-taking devices such as Braille-writers and note-taking services provided by CSD.

-- Allow tape recording of lectures and class discussions.
+- Allow audio recording of lectures and class discussions.

 - Team the student with a sighted classmate or lab partner.